kilofox/kohana/modules/userguide/guide/developers.md

 There are 3 branches in all the kohana repositories:

 * **master** This branch always points to the latest release tag.
-In essence it points to the last stable edition of the codebase
+In essence, it points to the last stable edition of the codebase
 * **3.0.x**  This is a release branch for development of the 3.0.x series, i.e. 3.0, 3.0.3, 3.0.8 etc.
 * **3.1.x**  This is a release branch for development of the 3.1.x series, i.e. 3.1, 3.1.4, 3.1.14 etc.